centau/ecr/docs/api/Registry.md

     The first `8,589,934,591` new identifiers returned are guaranteed to be unique.
 After this, identifiers may be reused.
 Be wary of using stale references in situations where this number may be exceeded.

-    Identifiers previusly returned or from another registry can also be specified to use.
+    Identifiers previusly returned or from another registry can also be specified for use.
 Will error if the registry is unable to create a new entity with the given identifier.

     > ⚠️ Manually reusing an old identifier previously returned by this registry will no longer guarantee new identifiers returned to be unique.